 NHL Betting Guide

 National Hockey League (NHL) is popular for betting all over the world.
 Comprised of 23 teams from USA and 7 from Canada, each can sign players of any nationality.
 Currently about half are Canadian and one-quarter American.
 Sweden, Czech Republic, Russia, and Finland have a significant number of players too.
 18 nationalities in total are represented.
+For a more detailed look at the European game, visit our ice hockey page.

 Deciding where to bet NHL depends largely on what country you are located in.
 The list below covers our top picks for players located in your country.